go-chi/chi/README.md

 ## Future

-We're hoping that by Go 1.7 (in 2016), `net/context` will be in the Go stdlib and `net/http` will support `context.Context` natively, at which point we'll be updating the signatures to embrace the future stdlib.
+We're hoping that by Go 1.7 (in 2016), `net/context` will be in the Go stdlib and `net/http` will support `context.Context`.
+You'll notice that chi.Handler and http.Handler are very similar and the middleware signatures follow the same structure.
+One day chi.Handler will be deprecated and the router will live on just as it is without any dependencies beyond stdlib.
 And... then, we have infinitely more middlewares to compose from the community!!

 See discussions:
 * https://github.com/golang/go/issues/13021